xdmushui/partner-center-sdk/develop/confirm-customer-consent.md

 - If you are using the Partner Center Java SDK, version 1.8 or newer is required.
 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
 This scenario supports app + user authentication only.
 - A customer ID (customer-tenant-id).
-- Date when customer accepted the Microsoft Cloud Agreement.
+- Date when customer accepted the Microsoft Customer Agreement.
-- Information about the user from the organization who accepted the Microsoft Cloud Agreement, including:
+- Information about the user from the organization who accepted the Microsoft Customer Agreement, including:
   - First name
   - Last name
   - Email address